-Yes, we strategize Return on Investment and Return on Expectations yet, after a decade of coaching I've witnessed that with strengthened stamina and resilience you show up present with courage, confidence and conviction, speaking up for what you believe in.
-The results, you create what you want, and have impact and influence!
+Yes, we strategize Return on Investment and Return on Expectations yet, after a decade of coaching, I've witnessed that having strengthened stamina and resilience allows you show up present with courage, confidence, and conviction, speaking up for what you believe in.
+The results: You create what you want, and have impact and influence!
 The bottom line is achieved naturally!

 What distinguishes coaching from other leadership support?

 The ICF defines coaching as partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential, which is particularly important in today’s uncertain and complex environment.
 Coaches honor the client as the expert in his or her life and work and believe every client is creative, resourceful, and whole.
 Standing on this foundation, the coach’s responsibility is to: